What is the Best Scanner for 35mm Negatives?

 Age deterioration and color-shifting are two reasons why you need to seriously consider scanning negatives.
 But with so many product choices, it can be a little intimidating to know where to begin.
 When you’re shopping for negative photo scanners, it helps to look at online reviews from unbiased sites and even better, get a recommendation from someone you know.
 With that said, what might be the best negative scanner for someone else, may not be the optimal choice for you.
 As a start, you need to consider these factors:

-Film Negative Scanners
+Negative Film Scanners

 Based on several different reviews from reputable photography-related sites, we decided to feature the following 35mm negative scanners.
 As a bonus, many negative photo scanners also have the capability of scanning 35mm slides, additional negative sizes, and even Super 8 and 8mm film.
 Scanners range in price from under $200 to more than $1,000, although we only included affordable and mid-range models.
 As with any major purchase, we suggest you compare prices from different retailers since this can vary to a large degree, especially on more expensive models.